OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

 -  2 Hosts: 1 in the local infrastructure, and 1 using the Azure drivers
 -  2 pending VMs

 The first VM will be deployed in the local host.
-The second VM will have also sort the local host with higher priority, but because 1 VMs was already deployed, the second VM will be launched in Azure.
+The second VM will have also sort the local host with higher priority, but because 1 VM was already deployed, the second VM will be launched in Azure.

-A quick way to ensure that your local infrastructure will be always used before the Azure hosts is to **set MAX\_DISPATH to the number of local hosts**.
+A quick way to ensure that your local infrastructure will always be used before the Azure hosts is to **set MAX_DISPATCH to the number of local hosts**.

 Force a Local or Remote Deployment
 --------------------------------------------------------------------------------